-F. SECTION EXECUTIVE COMMITTEE

-- 1. Each section will have a section executive committee consisting of, at minimum, the following Officer positions: Chair, Secretary and Treasurer (or Secretary/Treasurer); and may have At-Large members.
+- F. SECTION EXECUTIVE COMMITTEE - Each section will have a section executive committee consisting of, at minimum, the following Officer positions: Chair, Secretary and Treasurer (or Secretary/Treasurer); and may have At-Large members.
 Unless otherwise permitted by a section's bylaws, voting members of a section executive committee must be Active members of the Bar and a member of the section for their entire term of office on the executive committee.
 Additionally, a section executive committee may have non-voting members.
-The section executive committee is empowered to act on behalf of the section unless it chooses to take a vote of the section membership. - 2.
+The section executive committee is empowered to act on behalf of the section unless it chooses to take a vote of the section membership.

+- 2. Due to the section executive committee's unique need to be able to act quickly to address issues that arise during a regular or special legislative session, between executive committee meetings during a legislative session, upon notice to all section executive committee members, the section executive committee may discuss and vote on issues relating to the section's position on pending or proposed legislation by email.
+However, if any section executive committee member objects to using an email process for any particular issues, the section executive committee instead will take up that issue at its next section executive committee meeting. - 3.
 Officers.
 Unless otherwise permitted by a section's bylaws, officers of a section executive committee must be Active members of the Bar and elected by the section membership to complete the one-year term of office. - a.
 Chair.
-The chair of the section presides at all meetings of the section and section executive committee, and will have such other executive powers and perform such other duties as are consistent with the Bar and section bylaws.
+The chair of the section presides at all meetings of the section and section executive committee, and will have such other executive powers and perform such other duties as are consistent with the Bar and section bylaws. - b.

-- b.
 Secretary.
 The Secretary will take minutes at each meeting of the section and section executive committee, and provide approved minutes to the Bar for publication and record retention. - c.
 Treasurer.
 The Treasurer will work with the Bar to ensure that the section complies with Bar fiscal policies and procedures, work with the Bar to prepare the section's annual budget, and review the section's monthly financial statements for accuracy and comparison to budget. - d.
-A section may have additional officer positions as defined in its sections bylaws. - 3.
+A section may have additional officer positions as defined in its sections bylaws. - 4.
 At-Large Members.
 At-large members of the section executive committee will be voting members.
 At-large members will be elected by the section membership for terms of up to three-years.
-A section executive committee may appoint its Young Lawyer Liaison (if any) as a voting member of the section's executive committee. - 4.
+A section executive committee may appoint its Young Lawyer Liaison (if any) as a voting member of the section's executive committee. - 5.
 Non-voting Members.
 Voting members of the section executive committee may appoint non-voting members from among the current members of the section to further the work of the Bar and section.
-Non-voting members serve at the discretion of the section executive committee. - 5.
-Executive committee members are not subject to a limit on the number of the consecutive terms they may serve unless stated in a section's bylaws. - 6.
+Non-voting members serve at the discretion of the section executive committee.

+- 6. Executive committee members are not subject to a limit on the number of the consecutive terms they may serve unless stated in a section's bylaws. - 7.
 All section executive committee positions will begin October 1 each year.